revaturelabs/interviewquestions/Python/Python-Flow Control Statements/python-flow control statements.md

 > option c) Error
 <details><summary> <b>Explanation</b> </summary>

-> It will give "TypeError: 'int' object is not iterable".
+> It will give `"TypeError: 'int' object is not iterable"`.
   </details>
   </details>